How to Restore Testosterone in Low-T Men

 Unfortunately, anabolic steroid use often permanently shuts off testosterone production.
 However, if one is treated soon enough after a cycle, it is sometimes possible to restore normal testicular function and testosterone production.

-We use a combination of aromatase inhibitors, Clomid, and HCG.
+We use a combination of aromatase inhibitors, Clomid, HCG, or Kisspeptin-10.
 The success rate is variable but making one's own T is always a better option than being dependent on T replacement for life, so it's worth a try in my opinion.

 What about herbs and products advertised on TV?
 They usually contain an herb called yohimbe and another called tribulus.
 These herbs may slightly improve libido and perhaps slightly increase free testosterone levels but not to the levels needed by men who are truly hormonally deficient.
 And they do nothing about fixing the root causes or treating excess estradiol.
 I don't recommend them.
 Many of my patients have tried these products without any real benefit.